Hello,

 đź§ Reasoning Approach

-1. Identify the focus of each speaker:
+1. Identify each speaker’s focus:

-• Janeck → Voter tendencies (external).
+• Janeck → Voter behavior (prediction).

-• Siuzdak → Candidate qualifications (internal).
+• Siuzdak → Candidate’s competence (evaluation).

 📊 Answer Choice Analysis

-• (B) No candidate without political experience has ever been elected governor of a state.
+(B) No candidate without political experience has ever been elected governor of a state.

-• (C) Mr. Janeck believes that political leadership and business leadership are closely analogous.
+(C) Mr. Janeck believes that political leadership and business leadership are closely analogous.

-• (D) A career spent in the pursuit of profit can be an impediment to one’s ability to run a state government fairly.
+(D) A career spent in the pursuit of profit can be an impediment to one’s ability to run a state government fairly.

-• (E) Voters generally overestimate the value of political experience when selecting a candidate.
+(E) Voters generally overestimate the value of political experience when selecting a candidate.

 âś… Correct Answer